Resources

 Common symptoms of iMCD include swollen lymph nodes, fatigue, anemia, night sweats, fever, unintended weight change, flu-like symptoms, rash, fluid accumulation, and abnormal enlargement of organs, such as the liver and spleen.

-iMCD is not cancer; however, it can mimic the symptoms of many other diseases, including some cancers, and can be challenging to diagnose.
+iMCD is not cancer, but it can mimic the symptoms of many other diseases, including some cancers, and can be challenging to diagnose.

 SYLVANT® (siltuximab) is the only therapy approved by the US Food and Drug Administration (FDA) for the treatment of people with multicentric Castleman disease (MCD) who have tested negative for human immunodeficiency virus (HIV) and human herpesvirus-8 (HHV-8).

-Siltuximab (SYLVANT®) is recommended by the National Comprehensive Cancer Network® (NCCN®) as a preferred treatment option for iMCD.
+Siltuximab is recommended by the National Comprehensive Cancer Network® (NCCN®) as a first-line treatment option for iMCD.* NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

-SYLVANT works by targeting interleukin-6 (IL-6), a molecule found in overabundance in some people with iMCD.
-Over time, SYLVANT has been shown to resolve common symptoms of iMCD and to reduce lymph node size.
+SYLVANT works by targeting interleukin-6 (IL-6), a molecule that some people with iMCD produce too much of.
+Over time, SYLVANT has been shown to resolve common symptoms of iMCD and to reduce lymph node size in some people.

-• Elevated uric acid in the blood, which is excreted through urine
+- Elevated uric acid in the blood, which is passed through urine

 SYLVANT® (siltuximab) is a prescription medicine used to treat people with multicentric Castleman’s disease (MCD) who do not have human immunodeficiency virus (HIV) and human herpesvirus-8 (HHV-8) infection.